211wita27/LifeXDatawarehouse-Test-2/README.md

 ## 📑 Project Overview

-LifeX Data Warehouse is a lean yet feature-rich application that is being developed as part of a diploma thesis at HTL Leoben (Department of Information Technology).
+LifeX Data Warehouse is a lean yet feature-rich application developed as part of a diploma thesis at HTL Leoben (Department of Information Technology).
-It combines **ETL-style data storage**, **full-text search via Lucene** (or regular search with autocomplete), a **lightweight web UI**, and a **REST API** in a single Spring Boot project.
+The project combines **ETL-style data storage**, **full-text search via Lucene** (or regular search with autocomplete), a **lightweight web UI**, and a **REST API** in a single Spring Boot codebase.

 > **Mission Statement**
 > "Static master data (Account → Project → Site …) should be captured, searched, and exported quickly—without heavyweight BI tools."

-The global search now supports **Lucene syntax or regular input** with automatic prefix expansion (token\*), autocomplete suggestions, and enriched result lists.
+Global search supports **Lucene syntax or regular input** with automatic prefix expansion (token\*), autocomplete suggestions, and enriched result lists.

 ---